 I was away from home when Lin was eight but I will never forget him at a circus.
 He was funnier that the clowns and it finished up with the clowns laughing at him, tears streaming down there cheeks and Lin totally oblivious to the rest of the audience.
 Dad loved going to the circus but he loved it even better when going with Lindsey.

 I have a dozen copies of Joan’s “The Story of my Life”.
 At page 5 Joan describes the quintessential outside Australian dunny.

 The last few weeks have been typical Lindsey.
 He wanted to go to Harvey to see his sister Joan and brother in law John.
 Nita and I drove him there and back and we had a splendid day.
-Within a few days of getting back however, and I don’t know it was Nita’s fault, it seems Lindsey suffered his second stroke in 10 days and wound up in Hollywood Hospital.
-Although much of his body had gone the same way as his personal trainer, Lindsey was mentally alert, bright, funny, mischievous and as irascible as ever.
+Within a few days of getting back however, and I don’t know if it was Nita’s and my fault, it seems Lindsey suffered his second stroke in 10 days and wound up in Hollywood Hospital.
+Although much of his body had gone the same way as his personal trainer, Lindsey was mentally alert, bright, funny, mischievous and irascible as ever.

 How are you Lindsey?
 “I’m dying”.
 But you’ve said that for the past 12 months.
 “I lied” “But this time I’m really dying”.